ninety-six/mono-fractal/README.md

 }
 ```

-## Fractal Atomic Starter Project
+## Fratomic

-I have also developed a great set of folders & files that can be used as an awesome starter point for your Fractal UI component library.
+If you're wanting to give your Fractal-based project a leg up, I have also developed a great set of folders & files that can be used as an awesome starter point for your Fractal UI component library utilising this Mono theme.
 It's features include:

 - Use of [Twig](https://twig.symfony.com/) as the templating engine
 - Component folder structure based on Atomic Design principles